Death and Salvation on the

 Leonard Knight is incredibly fit and healthy.
 He shows me his in-progress tree sculptures, the new additions, the straw-and-adobe museum he is building.
 Leonard's projects dictate another thirty years of climbing ladders, hoisting telephone poles and climbing precariously across vast construction sets.
 At Seventy-three, he'll be one-hundred and three before he's done.

 "So how is it living out here?
 Do you ever have problems with wildlife, or the heat, or the rain, or the cold?"

 Leonard lives in a small truck on the premises, painted all crazy.

-"You know, in Vermont it gets to negative twenty, but they like it up there.
+"I have it too easy here," he says."You know, in Vermont it gets to negative twenty, but they like it up there.
 Here it gets to a hundred and twenty, and that's not so bad."

 "It's hard.
 But you just deal with it.
 Most of the year, it's just great weather."
 Leonard's company is a stray dog who never left the site.
 When I try to pet him, the dog pulls away.
 "He was beaten by his former owners."

 Where the dog came from is easy to figure out.
 Slab City.
 I shake hands with Leonard and go there.

 lab City, like Salvation Mountain, is part of this abandoned World War II military base that nobody seems to own.
 Because nobody owns the land, an assortment of elderly nutcases, snowbirds and bearded messiahs have descended upon this place in their old busses and trailers.

 Most live here in the winter, some are travelers who stop in for a month or two.
 The place resembles the orderliness of a city, and the wildness of the Burning Man festival.
 A few stages have been built for community entertainment.
 Airline seats and old couches showing their springs make up the audience seats.
 Hubcaps the decor.